TomGemoets/Active_calibration/README.md

 ```

 ## How it works...
+At program launch, the user is prompted to choose whether to perform a passive or active calibration.

+-Passive: enter 'p' or 'passive'
+-Active: enter 'a' or 'active'

+**Passive**
+The deck_passive.yaml file is loaded, and the program retrieves the parameters required to generate the checkerboard.
+This checkerboard opens in a web page that you can download, print, and use as a calibration plate.
+Once your images are taken, upload them to the folders 'Images_calib_passive_gauche' and 'Images_calib_passive_droite'.
+As soon as you confirm that the images are properly loaded, the calibration is performed automatically.

+The results are then converted into a format compatible with VIC3D.

+**Active**
 The first feature enables the generation of images of the circular fringe patterns for different phase shifts by specifying the pattern's geometry.
 For example, entering `grid_length: 6` and `grid_width: 3` would yield four images of a 3x6 circular fringe pattern shifted at $[0, \pi/2, \pi, 3\pi/2]$, ready for display on a screen of resolution `resolution_length: 2388`, `resolution_width: 1668`.
 To perform the four-phase shifting method and the stereo-calibration of two cameras, the user will provide images from both cameras of the previously generated active targets from various positions and orientations.
 The images should be named as the following: